Kingxukai/linux/Documentation/input/devices/joystick-parport.rst

 Sony Playstation
 ----------------

-The PSX controller is supported by the gamecon.c.
-Pinout of the PSX controller (compatible with DirectPadPro)::
+The PSX controller is supported by the woke gamecon.c.
+Pinout of the woke PSX controller (compatible with DirectPadPro)::

     +---------+---------+---------+